JecaTosovic/ConservedWaterSearch/docs/source/installation.rst

 Prerequisits for visualisation
 ------------------------------

-`Pymol <https://pymol.org/2/>`_ is required for visualisation only, if so desired.
+`Pymol <https://pymol.org/2/>`_ is required for visualization only, if so desired.
 If not, it's installation can be skipped.
 Pymol is not available via PyPi (:code:`pip`), but can be installed from conda-forge.
 If pymol is already installed in your current ``python`` environment it can be used with CWS.
 If not, the open-source version can be installed from `conda-forge <https://conda-forge.org/>`_ via :code:`conda` (or :code:`mamba`):

 .. code:: bash